ersanchez/instructional-design/ssh/ssh-intro.md

 * some familiarity with the command line
 * What is OpenSSH?
 Where does it come from?
 * Why would someone use OpenSSH?
-* What can I do with SSH? (log into remote computer, log into local headless computer, hop to other computers, redirect web traffic, view screen of a remote computer, etc. ...need some more examples here)
+* What can I do with SSH? (log into remote computer, log into local headless computer, hop to other computers, redirect web traffic, view screen of a remote computer, SSH VPN, etc. ...need some more examples here)
 * What is a client and what is a server?
 * How does SSH work?
 * Where can I get OpenSSH?
 * How do I install OpenSSH?
 * How can I tell which version of OpenSSH I am using?
 * What is the difference between SSH protocol 1 and SSH protocol 2?
+* what are the main configuration files for an OpenSSH client?
 * how does public key encryption work?
+* do I have to use keys?
+Is there something else I can use? (certificates - out of scope of this project)
 * how many keys will I have?
 * how do I make my SSH keys?
 * where do I put my SSH keys?
 Can I put them somewhere else?